fat-forensics/Surrogates-Tutorial/paper/paper.md

-can be retrofitted into pre-existing predictive models, thus making them a popular choice for explaining black-box predictions [@ribeiro2016should] -- using off-the-shelf explainability approaches may result in subpar performance for individual use cases.
+can be retrofitted into pre-existing predictive models, thus making them a popular choice for explaining black-box predictions [@ribeiro2016should] -- using off-the-shelf explainability approaches may result in subpar performance for individual use cases [@rudin2019stop].
 Therefore, understanding how to build a bespoke surrogate explainer that is suitable for a particular situation is a prerequisite for trustworthy and meaningful explainability of data-driven systems